Your Cart

 Is coconut oil good for vaginal dryness?

-Furthermore, coconut oil isn't compatible with latex condoms.
-Oil-based lubricants break down latex, increasing the risk of the condom breaking and making them less effective against unplanned pregnancies and sexually transmitted infections (STIs).
+Another risk to keep in mind is that coconut oil isn’t compatible with latex condoms.
+Oil-based lubricants break down latex, making condoms less effective at preventing both sexually transmitted infections (STIs) and unplanned pregnancies.

 What to use instead of coconut oil